m1jkf00/colby/README.md

 Github repo: https://github.com/m1jkf00/colby

-This module is built on top of matplotlib to facilitate the construction of chartpackets (single- or multi-page long pdfs of charts or tables).
+This package facilitates the construction of chartpackets (single- or multi-page long pdfs of charts or tables).
 The code is built on top of matplotlib and imposes certain stylistic choices.
 See the examples folder.

 To-do's: